 Many blood markers of obesity and obesity-related comorbidities also improve after resistance training.
-Increases in high-density lipoproteins and decreases in lowdensity lipoproteins and triglycerides are exhibited post-resistance training (Kelley and Kelley 2009).
-There have also been documented cases of improvements in adiponectin and leptin, along with basal decreases in C-reactive protein, a common marker of inflammation (Strasser et al. 2012).
+Increases in high-density lipoproteins and decreases in low-density lipoproteins and triglycerides are exhibited post-resistance training (Kelley and Kelley 2009).
+There have also been documented cases of improvements in adiponectin and leptin, along with basal decreases in C-reactive protein, a common marker of inflammation.
 However, the effects of resistance training on other inflammatory cytokines and hormones remain unclear (Strasser et al. 2012).